Pulled Over For Drunk Driving?

 DUI is considered a Class A misdemeanor unless the defendant has been convicted of the offense three or more times within 10 years from the date of the third offense.
 In that situation, the crime is considered a Class C felony.
 Penalties for Class A misdemeanors include up to one year in jail, a fine up to $6,250 or both.
 Class C felonies are punishable by up to five years in prison, a fine of up to $125,000 or both.

-Additionally, suspensions and revocations of driving privileges ranges from 90 days up to and including lifetime revocations.
+Additionally, suspensions and revocations of driving privileges range from 90 days up to and including lifetime revocations.

 Oregon DUI Assault Charge